stefansl/pma-updatescript/README.md

 Open the file config.sh and edit the variables LOCATION, PMA, USER and GROUP.
 If you set f.e.
 LOCATION="/var/www" and PMA="pma" your PMA installation will be installed into "/var/www/pma".

+If you want, change the compression type. "tar.bz2", "tar.gz" and "zip" are available.

 ## Usage
 For updating phpMyAdmin to the latest version, execute the shell script like this: